RileyTyFaulkner/ThocStockScraper/README.md

   Add functionality to alert user beyond the console.
 Pop-up, Email, SMS, etc.(Though this might be better suited for a completely new script)

 USAGE:
-Current usage leverages cron (or event scheduler) to run this script periodically.
+Current usage leverages event scheduler (or cron) to run this script periodically.
+Output is text files containing logged changes.